Yellowknife Homeschool: YK1, Community Groups, and Getting Started

 Whether you're in Yellowknife or a smaller NWT community, the first year of home education follows a predictable arc:

-• April/May: Second bi-annual assessment.
-Reflect on the year and plan registration for the following year.
+- By year-end: Reflect on the year and confirm registration and assessment arrangements for the following year.

 Connect with local homeschool families early — the practical knowledge held by experienced NWT homeschool parents is more useful than anything written in a guide, and the community in Yellowknife is active enough to provide genuine support.